Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 It should be remembered that some herbs may have contraindications.

 Thus, if you have been diagnosed with renal hydronephrosis in newborns, you should not despair.
-The main thing is that if the degree of the disease is mild, then it is necessary to monitor the dynamics of the development of this pathology and treat the child with a medication.
-Surgical intervention is carried out in the most severe cases, but thanks to modern techniques, a high probability of recovery is guaranteed.
+The main thing is if the degree mild illness, then it is necessary to monitor the dynamics of the development of this pathology and treat the child with medication.
+Surgical intervention is carried out in the most severe cases, but thanks to modern techniques a high probability of recovery is guaranteed.